Osinovetsky Light

 Osinovetsky Light (Осиновецкий маяк) is an active lighthouse in Lake Ladoga, in Leningrad Oblast, Russia.
 It is located on a headland near the southwest corner of the lake near Kokorevo.
 The light marks the west side of the entrance to the southernmost bay of the lake, leading to the Neva entrance.

 At a height of 230 ft it is the eighth tallest "traditional" lighthouse in the world.
 It is a slightly shorter twin of Storozhenskiy Light.

-The lighthouse has served as an important landmark in the Road of Life during the Siege of Leningrad (September 8, 1941 to January 27, 1944).
+The lighthouse served as an important landmark in the Road of Life during the Siege of Leningrad (September 8, 1941 to January 27, 1944).

 The former lightkeeper, Sergey Shulyatev, has had this position from 1987 to 2010, being then the oldest lighthouse keeper in Russia.